DibPuelma/revolut-home-task/README.md

 ### Build the widget

-To build the widget, download and then run `yarn build:widget`
+To build the widget, download and then run `yarn build:widget`.
+If you run into problems, try deleting the .cache folder

 ### Notes
 - .env is in the repository so you can have access to the API credentials